University Pain and Spine Center

-When you have persistent pain despite receiving conservative medical care, it may be time to talk with the expert physicians at the University Pain Medicine Center about minimally invasive spinal surgery.
+When you have persistent pain despite receiving conservative medical care, it may be time to talk with the expert physicians at the University Pain and Spine Center about minimally invasive spinal surgery.
 They have extensive experience performing minimally invasive procedures that effectively alleviate your pain and also promote a fast recovery.
-If you have chronic pain or you’d like to learn how minimally invasive spinal surgery may help you, call the office in Murray Hill, New York City, or one of several locations throughout New Jersey.
-You can also book your appointment online today.
+If you have chronic pain or you’d like to learn how minimally invasive spinal surgery may help you, call the office in Englewood Cliffs, Somerset, Monroe Township, Freehold, or Clark, New Jersey, or book an appointment online.

 This surgery treats a bulging or herniated disc in your lower back.
 It gets rid of the tissue that presses on your spinal nerves.
 And it's done without a large incision.